matthewbowling123/Engineering3-documentation/README.md

 ![image](https://user-images.githubusercontent.com/112979288/199819107-4601f0b6-d339-412a-a06d-b9a65ec0ded4.png)

 ### Reflection
 I had done this assignmemnt last year so I did not find it too difficult.
 I still did think however that it was good practice for CPython.
+Thankfuly I ended up using this code in a later project so it turned out to be usefull.

 ## Tempreture Sensor